CIRCL/Circlean/README_setup.md

 There is always a prebuilt image available for download and installation as described in the [README](README.md).
-If you'd like to build the project yourself, there are several steps:
+If you'd like to build the project yourself, there are several steps involved:

-* Downloading a generic Raspbian Lite image.
+* Downloading a generic Raspbian Lite image
-* Adding space to the downloaded image.
+* Adding space to the image
-* Downloading and building the dependencies.
+* Downloading and building the dependencies
-* Copying the project filesystem into the image.
+* Copying the project filesystem into the image

-This procedure will not work unless you are running Ubuntu or Debian linux.
-If you only have access to MacOS or Windows, the best option is to install linux in a VM, using something like VirtualBox.
+This procedure will only work on Ubuntu or Debian Linux.
+If you use MacOS or Windows, the best option is to install Linux in a virtual machine using something like VirtualBox.

 Downloading the Raspbian image
 ==============================